Bougainville Island: Early history

-British and American whaling ships visited the island for provisions, water and wood in the 19th century.
+British and American whaling ships visited the island for provisions, water, and wood in the 19th century.
 The first on record was the Roscoe in 1822, and the last was Palmetto in 1881.

-The German Empire laid claim to Bougainville in 1899, annexing it into German New Guinea.
+In 1899, the German Empire laid claim to Bougainville, annexing it into German New Guinea.
 Christian missionaries arrived on the island in 1902.

-During World War I, Australia occupied German New Guinea, including Bougainville.
+During World War I (1914-1918), Australia occupied German New Guinea, including Bougainville.
 It became part of the Australian Territory of New Guinea under a League of Nations mandate in 1920.

-In 1942, during World War II, Japan invaded the island, but allied forces launched the Bougainville campaign to regain control of the island in 1943.
+In 1942, during World War II, Japan invaded the island, but Allied forces launched the Bougainville campaign to regain control of the island in 1943.

+On 18 April 1943, in Bougainville Island, during the Pacific War, the Japanese admiral, commander-in-chief of Combined Fleet Isoroku Yamamoto, died after his plane was attacked by US fighter planes and crashed into the jungle.

 Despite heavy bombardments, the Japanese garrisons remained on the island until 1945.
 Following the war, the Territory of New Guinea, including Bougainville, returned to Australian control.

-It was on Bougainville Island, on April 18, 1943, during the Pacific War, that the Japanese admiral Isoroku Yamamoto, who was the commander-in-chief of Japan’s Combined Fleet, died after his plane was attacked by US fighter planes and crashed into the jungle.
+Attempts at independence

-In 1949 the Territory of New Guinea, including Bougainville, merged with the Australian Territory of Papua, forming the Territory of Papua and New Guinea, a United Nations Trust Territory under Australian administration.
+In 1949, the Territory of New Guinea, including Bougainville, merged with the Australian Territory of Papua, forming the Territory of Papua and New Guinea, a United Nations Trust Territory under Australian administration.
 On 9 September 1975, the Parliament of Australia passed the Papua New Guinea Independence Act 1975.
-The Act set 16 September 1975 as date of independence and terminated all remaining sovereign and legislative powers of Australia over the territory.
-Bougainville was to become part of an independent Papua New Guinea.
-However, on 11 September 1975, in a failed bid for self-determination, Bougainville declared itself the Republic of the North Solomons.
-The republic failed to achieve any international recognition, and a settlement was reached in August 1976.
-Bougainville was then absorbed politically into Papua New Guinea with increased self-governance powers.
+On 11 September 1975, Bougainville declared itself the Republic of the North Solomons.
+Though it was later absorbed politically into Papua New Guinea.

 Between 1988 and 1998, the Bougainville Civil War claimed over 15,000 lives.
 Peace talks brokered by New Zealand began in 1997 and led to autonomy.
 A multinational Peace Monitoring Group (PMG) under Australian leadership was deployed.
-In 2001, a peace agreement was signed including promise of a referendum on independence from Papua New Guinea.
+In 2001, a peace agreement was signed, including the promise of a referendum on independence from Papua New Guinea.
 This referendum was held between 23 November and 7 December 2019, with results being declared on 11 December.
-The referendum question was a choice between greater autonomy within Papua New Guinea, or full independence.
-Of the valid votes, 98.31% were in favour of full Independence.
+The referendum question was a choice between greater autonomy within Papua New Guinea or full independence.
+Of the valid votes, 98.31% were in favour of full independence.
 The vote is not binding; the Government of Papua New Guinea has the final say on the status of Bougainville.